How to create interactions for a new technology triggered by human motions at various scales

-Designing feasible prototypes and data visualizations for a new interaction sensor using radar technology.
+Feasible prototypes and a documented toolkit for a new interaction sensor using radar technology

-Studio NAND was brought in from the get-go and worked for over two years with many versions of the evolving sensor.
-Going beyond renderings, we created feasible use cases and working prototypes using the chip and trained these machines to work with self-designed gesture sets, getting back real actionable data to further improve the sensor.
+We were brought in from the get-go and worked for over two years with many versions of the evolving sensor.
+We created feasible use cases and working prototypes using the chip.
+With the help of machine learning, we trained Soli to work with self-designed gesture sets.
+Our prototypes became proof of concept for product ideas and innovations.

 In collaboration with Tim Gferer, Arturo Castro, Tomek Ness, Jochen Maria Weber, Sebastian An